 Speed matters, especially when it comes to an online experience.
 That’s the reason why fast food is really popular.
 That’s the reason why Amazon Prime thrives on faster delivery, and that’s the reason why I gave you a quick answer right in the first line above.

 Improving the speed of your product pages is therefore key to maximizing conversions and keeping your affiliates happy.
 There are a number of ways to do that:

 Images take up somewhere between 50% to 75% of your page’s total assets.
 The higher the quality of your images, the bigger that number gets.
-But there are tools such as TinyJPG or TinyPNG to minimize size of the images without losing quality with lossless compression.
+But there are tools such as TinyJPG or TinyImage to minimize the size of the images without losing quality with lossless compression.

 Remember that each image you use on your page creates a new HTTP request.